galenguyer/k8s/README.md

 under system>advanced, change the web admin port to whatever port you opened. restart stuff and connect to the web interface on the new port for the next steps.

+under services>dns resolver, check "dhcp registration" and "static dhcp" so the machines we set up will be able to resolve each other.

 ## k8s-services
 ### installation
 create a container with a debian 11 base image. i'm giving it 2 cores, 2 GB of RAM, and 32gb of hard disk space.